ApTyp4uK1337/mexc-futures-api-bypass/README.md

-<h1>MEXC Futures API bypass</h1>
+<h1>🔷 MEXC Futures API bypass</h1>

-This API is for making requests that have been marked as `Under maintenance` in [MEXC API docs](https://mexcdevelop.github.io/apidocs/contract_v1_en/#order-under-maintenance).
+This unofficial MEXC Futures API library bypasses current maintenance restrictions in the official endpoints, allowing full trading and account access even when some routes are marked `[Under maintenance](https://mexcdevelop.github.io/apidocs/contract_v1_en/#order-under-maintenance)`.

 ---

-<h2>FAQ</h2>
+<h2>❓ FAQ</h2>

-> Does it fully support placing, cancelling, and tracking all types of futures orders (market, limit, stop-limit, etc.)?
+> Does it fully support placing, cancelling, and tracking all types of futures orders?
-- Yes.
-For more info, look at [available methods](#available-methods) section.
+- Yes, including market, limit, stop-limit, and trigger orders.

 > Can the bypass API fetch account info, open positions, and adjust leverage/margin?
 - Yes.
 For more info, look at [available methods](#available-methods) section.